-This was an unannounced inspection with a specific focus on restrictive practices.
-Based on the observations of the inspector, it was clear that management had a clear commitment to providing person-centred care to residents based on their needs and abilities.
-Overall, the inspector found that residents had a good quality of life and were encouraged and supported by staff and management to be independent.
-There was a person-centred culture of care in the centre and the use of restrictive practices had been kept to a minimum and had steadily reduced over the past number of years.
+This was an unannounced focussed inspection on the use of restrictive practices.
+Residents were supported to live a good quality of life in this centre.
+Restrictive practices in use had been identified, risk assessed and only used to promote the wellbeing, independence and safety of individual residents.
+There was a personcentred culture of care in the service and the use of restrictive practices had been kept to a minimum and had steadily reduced over the past number of years.

-On arrival at the centre the inspector was welcomed by a member of the health care team.
-The inspector had an introductory meeting with the person in charge to discuss the format of the inspection.
-Following the meeting the inspector walked around the centre.
-The inspector observed residents in various areas throughout the centre, for example some residents were leaving the dining room following breakfast, some residents were sitting at the reception area, some were walking in the corridors and others were sitting in communal rooms.
+On arrival at the centre the inspector was welcomed by the centre's administration staff member.
+The inspector had an introductory meeting with the person in charge and clinical nurse manager to discuss the format of the inspection.
+Following the meeting the inspector walked the centre.
+The inspector observed residents in various areas throughout the centre, for example some residents were leaving the Clancy dining room following breakfast, some residents were walking along corridors and others were sitting in Clancy day space.
 The atmosphere was relaxed and calm.
-The inspector observed that some residents were in their bedrooms in the morning.
-All residents had their bedroom doors closed and privacy screens were in use in the shared rooms.
-Staff were observed discreetly assisting residents and knocking on doors before entering bedrooms.
+The inspector observed that a number of residents were in their rooms in the morning.
+Most residents had their bedroom doors closed and privacy screens were in use in the shared rooms.
+The design and layout of the centre did not restrict the resident's movement.
+The inspector observed residents in the centres communal areas throughout the day of the inspection.